ucsb-csw8/w23k/about.md

 Such knowledge can be gained by the instructor through several conversations during the office hours, any outstanding extra credit work, student's independent projects that use course material, and/or helpful and informed participation on the forum, just to name a few examples.

 #### Note about P/NP

-This class _has to be taken for a letter grade_.
+This class _can only be taken for a letter grade_.
 The College of Engineering does not let students switch this course to Pass/No Pass (P/NP) regardless of the student's major.
+This is a college level policy; the instructor has no discretion to change it.

 ### Course structure and deadlines